fl4p/fugu-mppt-firmware/README.md

 maximum power point (MPP) until one of these conditions are met: input under-voltage, output over-voltage, over-current, 100% duty cycle.

-It then sets the duty cycle to the captured MPP and goes into fast tracking mode to track the MPP locally.
+It then sets the duty cycle to the captured MPP and goes into fast tracking mode to follow the MPP locally.

 After a while it switches to slow tracking mode, trying to reduce the mean tracking error.
 When it detects a mayor change in power conditions (e.g. clouds, partial shading), it'll switch back to fast tracking,